eliberis/tflite-tools/README.md

  from the model file.)
 * Operator evaluation schedule (as given by the operator order in the model file), along with tensors that need to present at every step of execution and the amount of memory occupied by them.
+* Plot memory usage during evaluation, detailing sizes of input and output tensors for each operator, as well as other tensors that are present in memory (see example image at the end of 'Example output' section).

 The analysis can be printed to the standard output or to a set of CSV files using the `--csv` option.